Pick Your Promo: Free LLC + Free Service

 • Tax advantages and disadvantages

-• When you form your LLC, you are creating a business entity separate from yourself.
+• When you form your LLC, you create a business entity separate from yourself.

 • An LLC equates to a higher level of market credibility.